Call it what you like –

 Lotions and Creams

-These are the medical creams you should add to your first aid kit to help keep wounds clean and free from infection, to control minor rashes, reduce inflammation, stop fungus growth, etc.
+These allow you to keep wounds clean and free from infection, control minor rashes, reduce inflammation, stop fungus growth, etc.

 - Antibiotic ointment (Neosporin or equivalent)